BAMeScience/Mistle/Discussion.md

 ### February TODO's
 * Get the OpenMS library working
 * Test performance on 9MM (BAM server)
-* Look into paralization, splitting up ion-mass index by parent masses.
+* Look into paralization, splitting up ion-mz index by parent masses.
   * look at *buffer watcher scheduling*
   * idea: group queries (feasible number) by parent masses.
-  * load ion-mass index specified for the parentmass
+  * load ion-mz index specified for the parentmass
   * run all these queries parallel
   * look at SeqAN Dream-Yara
 * Parallel computing in registers SIMD